Some of my thoughts on Digital Television

 Well, I hate to do this to ya, but it kinda depends ... really!
 Oh, stop whining!
 Here's why.

-- There are actually as many as 19 different HDTV/EDTV "standards".
-19 different standards?
-Doesn't sound very standard to me.
-Fortunately for us, only a few are in actual use (at this time).
+• There are at least 20 different HDTV/EDTV “standards”.
+Twenty different standards?
+Doesn’t sound very standard to me.
+Fortunately for us, only a few are in actual use (in the United States).

 Stop worrying about it - you have no control over it, anyway.
 The networks have each picked one format and they stick with it for all their shows.
 ABC, ESPN, and FOX have chosen 720p.
 Other major networks are using 1080i.
-For the most part, local network affiliates (your local TV stations) have chosen to use the same format internally as their respective network providers.
-We can only hope that someday they will all choose the format according to the content rather than according to whim.
+For the most part, your local network-affiliated TV stations have chosen to use the same format internally as their respective network providers.
+Perhaps someday they will choose the format appropriate for the content rather than whim.
 Your receiver can handle it, and so can most (if not all) of the equipment currently in use by broadcasters.

 It has been stated that one format or another is actually superior.
 The folks who favor 720p are pretty vocal.
 However, they appear to ignore the fact that still images will look better in 1080i.
 They talk about flicker, interlace, etc. But most people will never notice these things unless something has been introduced into the path that exaggerates these factors (they are not always errors).